 A Test shall be the basis of the calculation of the MLA.
 One Test includes any number and type of Samples that may be collected from one Athlete during a Sample Collection Session.
-For example, a Sample Collection Session in which one urine Sample and two blood Samples are collected will count as one Test.
-Blood ABP Tests, conducted in isolation, shall not be included in this calculation.
+For example, a Sample Collection Session in which one urine Sample, one blood ABP Sample and one dried blood spot Sample are collected will count as one Test.
+Blood ABP and/or dried blood spot Tests, conducted in isolation, shall not be included in this calculation.

 Once an ADO has applied the number of Tests to a sport/discipline following its Risk Assessment, it then applies the MLA percentages to those Tests.
-Multiple analyses can be conducted on one

-Sample, whether it be blood or urine collected during one Sample Collection Session.
+Multiple analyses can be conducted on one Sample, whether it be blood or urine collected during one Sample Collection Session.
 The Athletes and Samples to which those analyses are applied are at the ADO's discretion.

-As an example, if an ADO plans to conduct 100 Tests in a sport or discipline and the MLAs are 60% for EPOs, 10% for GH and 10% for GHRFs, the minimum number of analyses an ADO should conduct is as follows:
+As an example, if an ADO plans to conduct 100 Tests in a sport or discipline and the MLAs are 60% for ERAs, 10% for GH and 10% for GHRFs, the minimum number of analyses an ADO should conduct is as follows:

-- 60 EPOs analyses to be conducted in either urine or blood;
+- 60 ERAs analyses to be conducted in either urine or blood;

 - 10 GH analyses in blood (serum); and

 - 10 GHRFs analyses in urine

 ADOs can request multiple analyses on Samples collected during the same Sample Collection Session.
 In this example, the absolute minimum number of Sample Collection Sessions or Tests could be 60.
-This is on the basis that GH and GHRFs analyses are performed on those Athletes who are also being Tested for EPOs.
+This is on the basis that GH and GHRFs analyses are performed on those Athletes who are also being Tested for ERAs.